Deepti-debug/recognition-in-terra-incognita/README.md

 ### Domain Generalization Experiments on TerraIncognita:

 - The experiments are performed on only a subset of the TerraIncognita Dataset.Images part of 4 locations/domains L100,L38,L43,L46.
 The models are trained/validated on 3 domains and tested on the remaining domain.
+- First install virtual environment using DG_env_requirements.txt file.
 - First we train the models with ERM_SMA protocol.
+- Then we get the final test accuracy using Ensemble of Averages(EoA) for the above trained models.
 - run_erm_sma.sh bash script first trains the models using ERM_SMA protocol and then takes the ensemble of these models to give the final test accuracy.
 - If you only need the training of the models comment the 3rd and 4th python commands in the script.
 The 3rd and 4th python commands perform EoA and gets the final test accuracy.
 1st and 2nd python commands perform ERM,ERM_SMA protocol for training the models.